Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/adverts-appeal-form-journey.md

 - single-line-input `/reference-number/` What is the application reference number?
 - date `/application-date/` What date did you submit your application?
 - text-entry `/enter-description-of-development/` Enter the description of development that you submitted in your application
-- boolean `/description-development-correct/` Did the local planning authority change the description of development?
+- boolean `/description-advertisement-correct/` Did the local planning authority change the description of the advertisement?
 - boolean `/other-appeals/` Are there other appeals linked to your development?
 - list-add-more `/enter-appeal-reference/` Add another appeal?